alexandrelugand/Themify-Icons-WPF/README.md

 ### Install

-To install ThemifyIcons.WPF, run the following command in the Package Manager Console:
+To install Themify.Icons.WPF, run the following command in the Package Manager Console:
 ```
 PM> Install-Package ThemifyIcons.WPF
 ```